ettore9x9/ros-sr/README.md

  - [scripts/](scripts/): It contains the implementation of each software component.
     - [state_machine.py](scripts/state_machine.py): Module to implement the state_machine node of the architecture, managing the transition between states.
     - [battery_manager.py](scripts/battery_manager.py): Module to implement the battery_manager node of the architecture, publishing a message when the robot has the battery low and providing a service for recharging it when at the base.
-    - [find_qr.py](scripts/find_qr.py): Module to implement the find_qr node of the architecture, that simulates the acquisition of the knowledge of the surrounding environment by the robot.
+    - [find_qr.py](scripts/find_qr.py): Module to implement the find_qr node of the architecture that simulates the acquisition of the knowledge of the surrounding environment by the robot.
     - [planner.py](scripts/planner.py): It is a dummy implementation of a motion planner.
     - [controller.py](scripts/controller.py): It is a dummy implementation of a motion controller.
  - [utilities/surveillance_robot/](utilities/surveillance_robot/): It contains auxiliary python files, which are exploited by the files in the `scripts` folder.
     - [architecture_name_mapper.py](utilities/surveillance_robot/architecture_name_mapper.py): Module to store the names of all nodes, topics, and services of the architecture.
-    - [state_machine_helper.py](utilities/surveillance_robot/state_machine_helper.py): Module to manage subscribers and client requests for the module state_machine module through the helper class.
+    - [state_machine_helper.py](utilities/surveillance_robot/state_machine_helper.py): Module to manage subscribers and client requests for the state_machine module through the helper class.
     - [environment.py](utilities/surveillance_robot/environment.py): Module to store the knowledge about the environment.
  - [diagrams/](diagrams/): It contains the diagrams shown below in this README file.
  - [docs/](docs/): It contains the documentation source.